 The government decides which Medigap plans health insurance companies can offer.
-There are 10 different plans: A, B, C, D, F, G, K, L, M and N. Each one pays the same amount for the same services, no matter which health insurance company is selling it.
+There are 10 different plans: A, B, C, D, F, G, K, L, M and N. Plan F also offers a high-deductible option.
+Each one pays the same amount for the same services, no matter which health insurance company is selling it.
 There are two main differences:

 - Which plans a company offers.
 But all companies that sell Medigap plans have to offer Plan A.

 - What the company charges for their Medigap plans.

 You can learn more about Medigap plans and how they compare to each other using page 20 of this brochure (PDF).

 We offer four MyBlue Medigap plans: Plan A, Plan F, Plan HD-F and Plan N. Some cover more services than others, so you can choose the right one for your needs.

 What's not covered